dougbtv/dougbtv.github.io/_posts/2017-07-18-openshift-ansible-lab-byo.markdown

 ## Setup the virtual machine host.

-Alright, first thing let's open up the `./inventory/inventory` file in the clone.
+Alright, first thing let's create an inventory to define where our virtual machine host is.
+This assumes you have a fresh install of CentOS 7 on your virtual machine host.
+If you'd like an example, open up the `./inventory/example_virtual/openshift-ansible.inventory` file in the clone.
 Modify the `virt_host` line (in the first few lines) to have a `ansible_host` that has the IP (or hostname) of the machine we're going to provision.
+In theory your inventory can be this simple:

 ```
 # Setup this host first, and put the IP here.
 virt_host ansible_host=192.168.1.42 ansible_ssh_user=root

+[virthosts]
+virt_host
 ```

+Create a file like that on your own, or from the example, and put it @ `./inventory/your.inventory`.

-You'll need to specify the NIC that you use to access the LAN/WAN on that host with:
+But in reality -- you'll probably need to specify the NIC that you use to access the LAN/WAN on that host with:

 ```
 bridge_physical_nic=enp1s0f1